Trump Administration Announces Nearly $13 Billion In Aid For Puerto Rico

 On Friday, Democratic lawmakers raised questions about the timing of the funding announcement.
 Both Trump and Democratic nominee Joe Biden are courting the Latino vote in Florida, a major swing state.

-During a visit to Florida earlier this week, Biden focused outreach efforts on the Puerto Rican community and announced a plan to assist with the island's recovery from economic challenges as well as natural disasters.
+During a visit to Florida this week, Biden focused outreach efforts on the Puerto Rican community and announced a plan to assist with the island's recovery from economic challenges as well as natural disasters.

 Rep. Nydia Velázquez, D-N.Y., pointed out in a statement that the Trump administration waited to allocate necessary funds until just before the election.